ethanjdiamond/swift-evolution/proposals/XXXX-protocols-vs-default-arguments.md

 }
 ```

-B will compile properly, while C will display a "class C does not fulfill protocol requirements error".
+B will compile properly, while C will display a "class C does not fulfill protocol requirements" error.
 This is true despite both of these being valid:

 ```
 B.callMe()